Joined: November 3rd, 2011, 2:02 pm

 .
 Translated by Jeremiah Curtin (1835 - 1906).

 The Deluge (Polish: Potop) is a historical novel by the Polish author Henryk Sienkiewicz, published in 1886.
-It is the second volume of a three-volume series known to Poles as "the Trilogy," having been preceded by With Fire and Sword (Ogniem i mieczem, 1884) and followed by Fire in the Steppe (Pan Wołodyjowski, 1886).
-The novel tells a story of a fictional Polish-Lithuanian Commonwealth soldier and noble Andrzej Kmicic and shows a panorama of the Polish-Lithuanian Commonwealth during the Swedish invasion of Poland known in the Polish tradtion as „Potop” (hence the title).
+It is the second volume of a three-volume series known to Poles as "the Trilogy," having been preceded by With Fire and Sword (Ogniem i mieczem, 1884) and followed by Fire in the Steppe (Pan Wołodyjowski, 1886)..
 BELOW ARE SHORT NOTES ON POLISH PRONUNCIATION.
 PLEASE TRY TO FOLLOW THESE RULES

 This is an epic panorama of a country that is torn not only by a war with the external enemy, but also by a struggle with unscrupulous nobles who use their country's plight as an opportunity to magnify their power and zone of influence even if that means siding with the enemy.
-On the other hand we also see valiant soldiers, who, both with their swords and their wits, fight to expel the invading army.
+On the other hand we also see valiant soldiers, who fight to expel the invading army both with their swords and with their wits.
 (Summary by Wikipedia and Piotr Nater)

 = English ts